Anari (1959 film): Plot

 Raj Kumar is an honest, handsome, and intelligent young man.
 Working only as a sole trader painter, he is unable to earn a living, including paying rent to his kind-hearted and talkative landlady, Mrs. D'sa.
 One day, Raj finds a wallet containing money and returns it to the owner, Mr. Ramnath.
 Ramnath admires Raj; satisfied with his honesty, he employs Raj to work in his office as a clerk.
 Raj meets Ramnath's maidservant Asha and they fall in love with each other.
-This all ends when Raj finds out that Asha is really Aarti, the niece of his employer.
+This all ends when Raj finds out that Asha is really Aarti, the niece of his employer and she had lied about her poverty only to get close to Raj.
 Unfortunately, his landlady Mrs. D'sa dies suddenly consuming medicine manufactured by Mr. Ramnath.
 The police conduct a post-mortem and as a result, conclude that someone poisoned Mrs. D'sa.
 The police take Raj for questioning as the prime suspect, arrest him, and hold him in jail.
 In the trial, however, Ramnath admits full responsibility for the tainted medicine, clearing Raj of the charges.
 Aarti tells Raj she promised Mrs. D'sa she would take care of him, someone who is "as big an idiot as the world is clever," giving a sense that they will marry.